jigsawsecurity/endpoint/README.md

 - Ubuntu Linux Users should run ubuntu-install.sh

 For support with this product please email the SOC at Jigsaw Security or open an issue here on Github

+Please note that this is the open source version of the product.
+For enterprise support you must subscribe to Jigsaw Security Threat Intelligence to ensure you are protected against the latest attacks.
+For more information on our enterprise solutions please visit our website at https://www.jigsawsecurityenterprise.com